-Estes is different than many other medical device manufacturers, which is why so many leading medical technology companies choose to work with us.
+Estes is different from many other medical device manufacturers, which is why so many leading medical technology companies choose to work with us.
 The Estes difference includes:

-Creative, Innovative Thinking – Estes has assembled a core group of engineers that challenge modern methods and are committed to solving problems.
-Our team is focused on reducing lead-times and finding cost-effective solutions for our customers.
+Creative, Innovative Thinking – The Estes prototyping team is a core group of engineers and designers who challenge modern methods and are committed to solving problems.
+Our team is focused on reducing lead times and finding cost-effective solutions for our customers.

-State-of-the-Art Technology – Estes is committed to utilizing the latest equipment and lean processes to ensure that our customers get precise, high-quality, best-in-class products.
+State-of-the-Art Technology – Estes is committed to utilizing lean processes and the latest automated fabrication systems to ensure that our customers get precise, high-quality, best-in-class products.

 Trustworthy Team – For over four decades, Estes has been committed to hiring people of high character who are focused on delivering the highest level of service to medical OEMs.